nation3/nationcred-datasets/nationcred/README.md

 - `nationcred-active-citizens.csv`

-  Contains a list of Ethereum addresses belonging to Nation3 Citizens in the _active_ category.
+  Contains a list of Ethereum addresses belonging to _active_ Nation3 Citizens, week by week.